PierrickMartos/leadership-skills/README.md

 11 leadership skills for Claude Code, Cursor, and Claude Cowork.

-**For engineering directors, managers, tech leads, and ICs** who want structured help with the hard parts of leadership — decisions, communication, hiring, and performance management.
+**For directors, managers, leads, and ICs** who want structured help with the hard parts of leadership — decisions, communication, hiring, and performance management.

 ![Skills](assets/Skills.png)